letsencrypt/website/content/post/2018-04-02-sct-encoding.markdown

 certificate processors will not accept precertificates as valid certificates.
 The specification ensures this by setting the "critical" bit on the extension, which ensures that code that doesn't recognize the extension will reject the whole certificate.
-And code that does recognize the extension specifically as poison will also reject the certificate.
+Code that does recognize the extension specifically as poison will also reject the certificate.

 <a name="variable-length"></a>Footnote 2: Lengths from 0-127 are represented by